BDC Hamburger Icon

 Hundreds of thousands of transport managers nationwide use GPS-based fleet management platforms to track driver locations and behaviors and monitor fuel costs and vehicle maintenance.
 These platforms share many similarities, but specific features, contract requirements, pricing and integrations may make one better for your business than another.

-We’ll explain more about GPS fleet management systems and share tips and considerations for choosing a fleet and asset-tracking solution that helps you improve safety and efficiency.
+We’ll explain more about GPS fleet management systems and share tips and considerations for choosing a fleet and asset tracking solution that helps you improve safety and efficiency.

 What is GPS fleet management?

 GPS fleet management is the process of using GPS tracking devices to gain greater insights into vehicle locations, driver behaviors, fuel consumption and much more.
-GPS fleet management systems ensure drivers act safely and responsibly on the road and vehicles operate efficiently.
+GPS fleet management systems ensure drivers act safely and responsibly on the road and that vehicles operate more efficiently.

 These systems use hardware and software to meet their goals.
 Hardware is installed in vehicles to track their location, generate maintenance diagnostic information and monitor driving behaviors.
-The hardware sends real-time data to the system software via a cell phone network (and occasionally by satellite) to provide the most current information possible.
+The hardware sends real-time data to the system software via a cellular network (and occasionally by satellite) to provide the most current information possible.

 FYIDid you know